adityayedetore/LCRNN/README.md

 ### Locally Connected Layers

 Our implementation of Locally Connected Layers lives in `LCRNN/word-language-model/`.
-For documentation of the locally connected layers, see `LCRNN/locallyconnectedlayer.ipynb`.
+For documentation of the locally connected layers, see [LCRNN/locallyconnectedlayer.ipynb](https://github.com/adityayedetore/LCRNN/tree/master/word-language-model).

-DETAILED SYNTACTIC EVALUATION:
+### Detailed Syntactic Evaluation

-We provide the iPython Notebook `ModelEval.ipynb` for ease of evaluation.
+We provide the iPython Notebook [ModelEval.ipynb](https://github.com/adityayedetore/LCRNN/blob/master/ModelEval.ipynb) for ease of evaluation.

-The following is from the original README for this repo, but will be useful for getting this code up and running.

 ## HOW TO USE THIS CODE

+The following is from the original README for this repo, and ise useful for getting this code up and running.

 ### Language model training data